ApiGen/ApiGen/README.md

 * A page with a list of deprecated elements.
 * A page with Todo tasks.
 * Detailed documentation for constants and properties with all annotations.
-* Links to PHP manual pages for constants and properties of internal classes.
+* Links to PHP manual pages for constants and properties of PHP internal classes.
 * Links to the start line in the highlighted source code for constants and properties.
 * List of packages.
 * List of indirect known subclasses and implementers.